Table of Contents

 Where to stay in Rapallo

 The Rapallo seafront and streets leading from it are lined with hotels, many built in the Liberty style, the Italian equivalent of Art Nouveau.
-They range from modest two-stars with homely atmospheres such as Hotel Portofino, to grand five-star hotels like the Excelsior Palace.
-As in other seaside towns in Italy, many hotels in Rapallo shut down from November to March.
+They range from modest two-stars with homely atmospheres like Hotel Portofino to grand five-star hotels like the Excelsior Palace.
+Like other seaside towns in Italy, many hotels in Rapallo shut down from November to March.

 Recommended hotels are Best Western Tigullio Royal and Hotel Miramare.